-IARPA’s use of a crowdsourcing approach to stimulate breakthroughs in science and technology also supports the White House’s Strategy for American Innovation, as well as government transparency and efficiency.
+IARPA’s use of a crowdsourcing approach to stimulate breakthroughs in science and technology also supports government transparency and efficiency.
 The goals and objectives of this Challenge are to:

 Participants will be given spectra of both clean surfaces (substrates) and chemicals of interest in their bulk form.
 They will also be given the spectra of a set of training coupons with different combinations of substrates with trace chemical residues on them (including different particle sizes, crystal structures, and mass loadings).
 These training coupons will show how the spectrum of a trace residue differs from both the bulk chemical and the substrate spectra due to the complex interplay at the level between scattered light and molecular structure.
 Participants are asked to generate an algorithm to predict what the spectra of DIFFERENT combinations of chemicals and substrates would look like.
 The evaluation phase will judge participants’ algorithms based on a number of accuracy variables related to prediction of the correct sample coupon spectra.